epoc-ed/manual/Jungfrau-GUI.rst

     Length of the minor (shorter) axis of the fitted ellipse.

 ``Autofocus``
-    Sweeps IL1 and ILstig values in order to focus the beam i.e. (i) most round and (ii) smallest possible probe in Diffraction mode.
+    Sweeps IL1 (Diff-focus) and ILstig values in order to focus the beam i.e. (i) most round and (ii) smallest possible probe in Diffraction mode.

 ``fast``
     Checkbox that allows an optimized focusing algorithm to run when the ``Autofocus`` is clicked-on [**Still under progress**]